major/major.io/content/posts/2020-12-07-the-dark-side-selling-options.md

 ---
-title: "The Dark Side: Selling Options"
 author: Major Hayden
-type: post
-date: "2020-12-07"
-slug: the-dark-side-selling-options
-twitter:
-  card: "summary_large_image"
-  site: "@majorhayden"
-  title: the-dark-side-selling-options
-  description: >-
-    Selling options puts you on the other side of the options contract from buyers, but it comes with obligations.
-  image: images/2020-12-07-dark-hills.jpg
 categories:
 - Blog Posts
+date: '2020-12-07'
+description: Selling options puts you on the other side of the options contract from buyers, but it comes with obligations.
+images:
+- images/2020-12-07-dark-hills.jpg
+slug: the-dark-side-selling-options
 tags:
 - investing
 - options
+title: 'The Dark Side: Selling Options'
+type: post
 ---

 {{< figure src="/images/2020-12-07-dark-hills.jpg" alt="Dark Hills" position="center" >}}